PAZHames/founders-coders-app-2/index.md

     - finish dan website to show?
     - finish react project - put javascript and react versions next door to each other
     - use languages/skills shown in each
+- move about me section to separate page

 Requirements